Major in Biostatistics

 Offered by the Saint Louis University College for Public Health and Social Justice

-- Bachelor of Arts (B.A.) in biostatistics
+- Bachelor of Science (B.S.) in biostatistics

 If you choose to major in biostatistics as an undergraduate at SLU, you will be encouraged to participate in immersion trips and to study abroad so that you may understand the realities of difficult public health issues facing people and communities around the world.
-You will have the opportunity to serve in communities in West Virginia, Mexico and Honduras, or to take public health core classes at SLU's campus in Madrid, Spain.
+You will have the opportunity to serve in communities in Puebla, Mexico and Honduras, or to take public health core classes at SLU's campus in Madrid, Spain.

 Biostatistics students at SLU who are interested in going on to careers in medicine can choose the pre-med track, which combines pre-med requirements with biostatistics and public health courses.
 You can also apply for SLU's Medical Scholars program.